-Family annihilators are people who kill multiple members of their own families, such as their spouses, children, siblings, or parents, often in response to financial, professional, or relationship stressors.
+Family annihilators are people who kill multiple members of their own families, often in response to financial, professional, or relational stressors.
 According to a study of family annihilators, the majority of these killers are men in their 30s.
-In addition, people who committed familicide often did so on the weekend when they had the most access to their family members.
-Family annihilators usually kill their victims in a house, and they are most likely to murder their families by stabbing them to death or poisoning them with carbon monoxide.
+In addition, people who committed familicide often did so on the weekend, when they had the most access to their family members.

-Shortly after the killings, police named Fisher as a suspect in the murders, believing he had committed familicide because he thought his wife was planning to leave him, and he didn’t want to subject his children to the stress of divorce.
-Fisher, an experienced hunter and outdoorsman, has never been found, and the authorities suspect he may have committed suicide or started a new life with a different identity.
+Shortly after the killings, police named Fisher a suspect in the murders, believing he had committed familicide because he thought his wife was planning to leave him, and he didn’t want to subject his children to the stress of divorce.
+Fisher, an experienced hunter and outdoorsman, has never been found, and the authorities suspect he may have taken his own life - or started a new one with a different identity.

-List had left behind a letter in which he claimed he had killed his family because of financial problems and a sense that his children were becoming immoral and less religious.
+List left behind a letter, in which he claimed he had killed his family because of financial problems and a sense that his children were becoming immoral and less religious.
 For nearly two decades, the mass murderer evaded police, until the case was featured on a 1989 episode of America’s Most Wanted.
-The segment about the killings included an age-progressed bust of List that had been created by a forensic sculptor, and one of the fugitive’s acquaintances recognized him and called in a tip that led to his arrest.
+The segment about the killings included an age-progressed bust of List created by a forensic sculptor, and one of the fugitive’s acquaintances recognized him and called in a tip leading to his arrest.